hermer29/cheats/README.md

 ## Cockpit

-Cockpit is a feature that allows you to display key-value pairs in the cheat menu (replacing `Debug.Log`).
+Cockpit is a feature that allows you to display key-value pairs in the cheat menu (replacing `Debug.Log` sometimes).
 This feature can be used only after calling the `Cheats.Create`.

 ```csharp
 Cockpit.SetReadOnly(key, value);